npsot_bluebonnet_full_color

 Maintenance

-Prefers open or shaded, dry pine forests and mixed forests, often on sandy soils.
+Prefers open or shaded, dry pine forests and mixed forests.
 Needs good drainage.
 Give lots of room due to its ability to self-seed and spread easily.
-The growth habit (leaves forming just above ground level) tends to smother out other plant growth and because the leaves are so close to the ground.
-It prefers average, well-drained soil in full sun to partial shade.
+Leaves that form just above ground level tend to smother out other plant growth.
+Propagation: seed.

 Comments

-Blooms August – November.
-It has a short rhizome and grows quickly to a height of 2 feet with pink or purple flowers.
-The leaves form at the base of the plants, are of various sizes, overlap each other around the stem, and lay flat close to the ground.
+Blooms August-November.
+Leaves at the base of the plant are of various sizes, overlap each other around the stem, and lay flat close to the ground.
 The flowering stalk has no leaves, with the exception of the bracts under the flowers.
-Flowers attract pollinators and leaves provide forage.
+Small, light purple or pink flowers, with 5-lobed disk flowers arranged in a circle.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.

 Previous Scientific Name(s): Synonym(s): Elephantopus carolinianus var. simplex, Elephantopus nudicaulis